Sensitivity Approximation by the Peano-Baker Series: Proof of the Error Estimates for the Approximations of

 which proves the claimed order of convergence \eqref{errI1Order}. \end{proof}

-With these estimates for the errors in $\nabla_x\hat{f}_k$ and $\hat{\calI}_{1,k}$, we now turn to the approximation of $\calI_{2,k}$.
-The first part of this lemma, concerning the error due to an application of the trapezoidal rule, is analogous to the first part of Lemma \ref{lemma:errI1}. \begin{lemma} Suppose Assumptions \ref{as:errorODE}, \ref{as:boundedH}, \ref{as:time1}-\ref{as:time3} hold.
-Then, the error $\err_k^{trap,\mathcal{I}_2}$ due to the approximation of $\mathcal{I}_2(t_{k+1};t_k)$ by the trapezoidal rule is
+With these estimates for the errors in $\nabla_x\hat{f}_k$ and $\hat{\pbsI}_{1,k}$, we now turn to the approximation of $\pbsI_{2,k}$.
+The first part of this lemma, concerning the error due to an application of the trapezoidal rule, is analogous to the first part of Lemma~\ref{lemma:errI1}.